shajedulislam/ud_design/README.md

 **ud_design package helps developing responsive Flutter applications.**

 Note: This package is still under development.
 Try not to use same value for both Mobile and Tablet devices.
-Do not use this package for Desktop or Web platform now.
-We are working on it.
+Do not use this package for Desktop or Web platform now, We are working on it.
+Always check for updated version.

 ## Usage: